Tested: Beta’s 2020 Enduro Range

 Is the suspension still holding back what have been, for several years now, otherwise exceptional enduro machines?

 Since we first threw a leg over a Beta back in 2012 (which is when the brand started looking to ramp up its presence in Australia), its Sachs suspension has been the bikes’ only real shortcoming.
 It was compliant and fine for trailriding, but just didn’t cut the mustard when a faster and/or heavier rider got aggressive with it.
 Admittedly, we didn’t test the 2019 models, which came with what Beta claimed was a much-improved ZF fork and shock (ZF was pitched as Sachs’ top-spec components), but feedback from Beta owners and dealers suggested it wasn’t a whole lot better.
-All of which makes the improvement to the ZF suspension performance of the 2020 bikes really stand out.
+All of which makes the improvement to the ZF suspension performance on the 2020 bikes really stand out.
 When pushed beyond cruisy trail speeds, gone is the tendency for the bikes to wallow and deflect and hobby-horse.
-The updated settings for 2020 give the chassis with a much more balanced and poised feel, and the progressive action of both fork and shock lets you push much harder before they find their limits.
+The updated settings for 2020 give the chassis a much more balanced and poised feel, and the progressive action of both fork and shock lets you push much harder before they find their limits.
 From time to time at the launch, we felt the occasional spike from the fork on square-edge bumps and the odd rear-end kick over big downhill braking bumps, but the 2020 rolling chassis definitely delivers a significantly more forgiving and confidence-inspiring ride.
 Bear in mind also that the suspension components on these brand new bikes were still bedding-in during our test session, and that with eight bikes to test, we didn’t have the time to muck around with clicker adjustments too much.
 What we did find is that the two-stroke models (whose 4.2N/mm fork springs are three rates softer than the four-stroke models’ 4.8s) benefitted from a few extra turns of spring preload and compression clickers to hold the forks up in their stroke on the test loop’s fast, bumpy downhills.

 How good are the engines, and the way they get their power to the ground?